hankhank10/loglink-docs/docs/roadmap.md

 ### User experience
 - [x] Plugin available to download from Github
-- [x] Plugin available to download from Logseq Marketplace
+- [x] Plugin available to download from Logseq marketplace
+- [ ] Plugin available to download from Obsidian marketplace

 ### Functionality